DLEEMOJ/security-guidance/docs/voluntary-drug-testing-policy-procedures.md

 ## Introduction

-The Cluster 2 Security Unit \(C2SU\) forms part of the Transforming Government Security programme which aims to standardise and strengthen operational security across Government.
+The Protective Security Centre \(PSC\) Operations forms part of the Transforming Government Security programme which aims to standardise and strengthen operational security across Government.

 Cluster 2 is one of four cross-Government Security Clusters which delivers operational security services to the following Government organisations: